 Bank Note: The use of reversing entries is more efficient for the interest-bearing note.
-In this case, the bookkeeping staff will debit interest expense for the full 12 months when the note is paid and, in combination with the reversing entry, the expense in 2018 will be correct.
-With the non-interest bearing note, there is no need to reverse the interest.
+In this case, the bookkeeping staff will debit interest expense for the full 12 months when the note is paid and, in combination with the reversing entry, the expense in 2021 will be correct.
+With the non-interest-bearing note, there is no need to reverse the interest.
 When the note is paid at maturity, the difference between the note's carrying amount and the amount paid is all charged - correctly - to interest expense.

 Jan.
 1 If reversing entry used: Notes Payable Interest Expense 1,500 1,500 Oct.
-1 Interest Expense Note Payable 6,000 6,000 Notes Payable Cash 81,000 81,000 Oct.
-1 If reversing entry not used: Interest Expense Note Payable 4,500 4,500 Notes Payable Cash 81,000 81,000
+1 Interest Expense Note Payable To accrue interest expense on non-interest-bearing note 6,000 6,000 Notes Payable Cash To record repayment of non- interest-bearing note 81,000 81,000 Oct.
+1 If reversing entry not used: Interest Expense Note Payable To accrue interest expense on non-interest-bearing note 4,500 4,500 Notes Payable Cash To record repayment of non- interest-bearing note 81,000 81,000